citrusframework/citrus-admin/citrus-admin-docs/src/manual/project-settings.md

 ### Build configuration

 The administration web UI is able to execute tests.
 This test execution is done by calling the Maven build lifecylce for the opened project.
 You can adjust the build settings accordingly.
-By default Citrus admin uses the **maven-failsafe-plugin** to execute the Citrus tests.
+By default Citrus admin uses the **maven-failsafe** to execute the Citrus tests.
 This causes Citrus to call

     > mvn failsafe:integration-test

 This executes all Citrus test cases.
-You can change this to **maven-surefire-plugin** so the Maven command looks like this:
+You can change this to **maven-surefire** so the Maven command looks like this:

     > mvn test